-Investec offers partial bursaries of up to R20 000 to first year students who aim to study full time towards an undergraduate degree in BCom Accounting or BCom Rationum programmes.
+Investec offers once-off partial bursaries of up to R20 000 to first year students who aim to study full time towards an undergraduate degree in BCom Accounting or BCom Rationum.

 The amount of the merit award is determined by a committee comprising representatives from NMMU and Investec with reference to the academic performance and household income of successful applicants.

 NOTE: The merit award is offered only for the first year of study.
-Thereafter recipients can apply for the national Investec Scholarship should they so choose.
+Thereafter recipients can apply for the Investec Bursary should they so choose.